They’re called automatic slack adjusters for a reason, and the manufacturers that make them want to keep it that way.

 According to Kraus, that directive requested a change to service literature on the topic of ASA adjustment.

-“ASAs should not be manually adjusted to correct excess brake stroke, as doing so is a dangerous practice when a brake is only out of adjustment or over stroke limitations,” he says.
+“ASAs should not be manually adjusted to correct excess brake stroke, as doing so is a dangerous practice when a brake is only out of adjustment or over stroke limitations,” he said.
 “Excess stroke is an indication of component malfunction that manual adjustment cannot fix.
 Manual adjustment or de-adjustment shortens ASA life, except Meritor Stroke Sensing ASA due to its unique pull pawl design.
 A manual adjustment gives drivers false sense that everything is working correctly.”

-“Automatic slack adjusters are just that … they should act automatically,” McComsey says.
+“Automatic slack adjusters are just that … they should act automatically,” McComsey said.
 “If a technician feels the need to adjust an automatic slack adjuster, it is because there is some other issue within the drum brake system that should be investigated.

 “Automatic slack adjusters should not be manually adjusted in an effort to correct excessive pushrod stroke,” he adds, “because this condition indicates that a problem exists with the automatic adjuster, with the installation of the adjuster, or with related foundation brake components, which manual adjustment will not fix.”